Scholarship Coin Price Tops $0.0001 on Top Exchanges (SCHO)

-Scholarship Coin (SCHO) traded 0% higher against the dollar during the twenty-four hour period ending at 10:00 AM ET on October 30th.
-One Scholarship Coin coin can currently be bought for about $0.0001 or 0.00000000 BTC on exchanges.
-In the last week, Scholarship Coin has traded 0% higher against the dollar.
-Scholarship Coin has a total market cap of $1,396.29 and approximately $47.60 worth of Scholarship Coin was traded on exchanges in the last 24 hours.
+Scholarship Coin (SCHO) traded down 0% against the US dollar during the one day period ending at 11:00 AM Eastern on October 31st.
+One Scholarship Coin coin can currently be purchased for $0.0001 or 0.00000000 BTC on popular cryptocurrency exchanges.
+Scholarship Coin has a total market cap of $1,396.41 and approximately $47.60 worth of Scholarship Coin was traded on exchanges in the last day.
+Over the last seven days, Scholarship Coin has traded 0.1% higher against the US dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.